Push Endpoint

 #1.5 Syslog Push

-Alert Syslog push sends alert information to the log server via the Syslog protocol.
-It can promptly notify operations personnel of potential system failures or security events, helping them take appropriate measures in a timely manner.
+Syslog push sends alert information to a log server via the Syslog protocol.
+It can notify operations personnel in real time of potential system failures or security incidents, helping them take timely action.

 #1.5.1 Create a New Syslog Push